-CISER provides research computing accounts in a Windows remote-access environment with a wide range of software available directly to each account holder.
+CISER provides computing accounts in a Windows remote-access environment with a wide range of software available directly to each account holder.
 Server configurations range from a shared computing model to dedicated cloud-based options.
 Our computing environment is recognized internationally for its range of security capabilities to meet individual requirements.

 These resources are available to current Cornell faculty researchers, students, staff and collaborators, for research and academic use only, based on member college approval.